IT Consulting

 Insurance & Reinsurance Companies

 Luxembourg insurance and reinsurance companies are required to inform the CAA of their intention to outsource important operational activities or functions or compliance, internal audit or actuarial functions (deemed critical), as well as of any subsequent significant developments concerning these functions or activities.
-The purpose of this circular is to specify the CAA's requirements regarding the outsourcing of important or critical operational activities or functions, and their notification to the CAA. to the CAA.
+The purpose of this circular is to specify the CAA's requirements regarding the outsourcing of important or critical operational activities or functions, and their notification to the CAA.

 • Risk Management and Due Diligence: We provide you with expertise in assessing and managing the risks associated with outsourcing arrangements, including due diligence on third-party service providers.